tayfun8991/RecruitmentSystem/README.md

    ```

 ### Using IDE:
-- Open the project in your IDE (IntelliJ, Eclipse, etc.)
+- Open the project in your IDE (BlueJ, IntelliJ, Eclipse, etc.)
 - Run `RecruitmentSystemGUI.java`

 ## Notes